Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

+# Protection Mechanisms: `HT Protection`

 ## HT protection mechanisms

+HT transmissions, are protected if there are other STAs present that cannot interpret HT transmissions correctly.
+The HT Protection and Nongreenfield HT STAs Present fields in the HT Operation element within Beacon and Probe Response frames are used to indicate the protection requirements for HT transmissions.

 To ensure backward compatibility with older 802.11a/b/g radios, 802.11n (HT) access points may signal to other 802.11n stations when to use one of four HT protection modes.
 A field in the beacon frame called the HT Protection field has four possible settings of 0–3.

-- HT transmissions, are protected if there are other STAs present that cannot interpret HT transmissions correctly.
-- The HT Protection and Nongreenfield HT STAs Present fields in the HT Operation element within Beacon and Probe Response frames are used to indicate the protection requirements for HT transmissions.
-- To ensure backward compatibility with older 802.11a/b/g radios, 802.11n (HT) access points may signal to other 802.11n stations when to **use one of four HT protection modes**.
-- A field in the beacon frame called the HT Protection field has four possible settings of 0–3.
-- Much like an ERP (802.11g) access point, the protection modes may change dynamically depending on devices that are nearby or associated to the HT (802.11n) access point.
+Much like an ERP (802.11g) access point, the protection modes may change dynamically depending on devices that are nearby or associated to the HT (802.11n) access point.

-- The protection mechanisms that are used are RTS/CTS, CTS-to-Self, Dual-CTS, or other protection methods.
+The protection mechanisms that are used are RTS/CTS, CTS-to-Self, Dual-CTS, or other protection methods.

 ### HT: `no protection mode / Greenfield`